Classes and Objects in Java

 Example: Initialization through reference

-The above code effectively copies the content of arguments passed in the constructor that is of type Cube.
+The above code effectively copies the content of arguments passed in the constructor of type Cube.

 By method

-An object may be initialized with a setter function which alter the internal state of the class and may be accessed with a getter function.
-This way of initialization allows only one instance of the class to be modified dynamically: one can alter that of the object at runtime.
+An object may be initialized with a setter function that alters the class's internal state and may be accessed with a getter function.
+This initialization allows only one instance of the class to be modified dynamically: one can alter that of the object at runtime.

 Example: Initialization through a method